sequoyah-project/42/doc/readme-qt.rst

 Berkely DB version warning
 ==========================

-A warning for people using the *static binary* version of 42 on a Linux/UNIX-ish system (tl;dr: **Berkely DB databases are not forward compatible**).
+A warning for people using the *static binary* version of SQY on a Linux/UNIX-ish system (tl;dr: **Berkely DB databases are not forward compatible**).

-The static binary version of 42 is linked against libdb5.3.
+The static binary version of SQY is linked against libdb5.3.

 If the globally installed development package of Berkely DB installed on your system is 5.X, for example, any source you build yourself will be linked against that.
 The first time you run with a 5.X version the database will be upgraded,